rafafdz/colab-minecraft/readme.md

 Sidenote: To make it more clear, the "server running colab-minecraft" and "reverse SSH Forward server" are shown as separate, but you should run colab-minecraft in the same forwarding server.

 ## Source

-Inside the `src` directory you will two dirs:
+Inside the `src` directory you will see two dirs:
 * `colab-robot`:  Node + Puppeteer implementation to automate the allocation of a new colab instance + SSH server Setup + Reverse SSh Connection
 * `scripts`: Set of Bash Scripts to automate the whole process of deploying a new minecraft server in google colab and renewing it before the 12 hour expiration.